|

 because the two are similar.

-The game was discovered first and, unlike blackjack, does
+and, unlike blackjack,

 not require extensive strategy.
 All